ferrarisf50/Sparkify_Redshift/README.md

 `python create_etl.py`

-5. You can write a SQL to test the database, if everything done, finally run delete_cluster.py to delete the Redshift Cluster and the IAM role.
+5. You can write a SQL script to test the database, if everything is done, finally run delete_cluster.py to delete the Redshift Cluster and the IAM role.

 `python delete_cluster.py`